kenatiod/MUT/Understanding Machine Understanding.md

 One of the most influential early proposals for evaluating machine intelligence is the Turing Test, introduced by mathematician and computing pioneer Alan Turing in his seminal 1950 paper "Computing Machinery and Intelligence" (Turing, 1950).
 Turing's key insight was that instead of debating the abstract question of whether machines can think, testing should focus on whether machines can exhibit behavior that is indistinguishable from that of intelligent humans.

-The basic setup of the Turing Test involves a human evaluator engaging in natural language conversations with two entities, one a human and the other a machine, without knowing which is which.
+The basic setup of the Turing Test involves a human evaluator engaging in written natural language conversations with two entities, one a human and the other a machine, without knowing which is which.
 If, after a period of interaction, the evaluator cannot reliably tell the machine from the human, the machine is said to have passed the test.
 Turing argued that a machine able to pass this test would be a convincing demonstration of intelligence, as it would require the machine to exhibit a wide range of human-like linguistic and cognitive abilities, from language comprehension and generation to reasoning and knowledge representation.

 ![ Insert Fig. 2.2 -- illustration of Turning Test in progress.](https://github.com/kenatiod/MUT/blob/main/Fig-2-2.png)